20 Produce Mistakes You Didn’t Know You Were Making

 Refrigerating all produce

 Though it’s tempting to dump everything in the fridge, some produce belongs on the countertop.
 Refrigeration can compromise the texture and flavor of certain fruits and vegetables, Taub-Dix says.
 Tomatoes, for instance, don’t get a chance to ripen properly at low temperatures and can get mealy; melons can lose antioxidants and other nutrients in the fridge; and onions can get mushy and even develop mold when refrigerated.
-And that’s just for starters.
+And that’s just for starters: make sure you know these other foods you should never keep in the fridge too.

 Always buying fruit underripe

 Despite the common misconception, not all fruits continue to ripen once you get them home, Portnoy says.
 Though it’s true that bananas, figs, and peaches come into their own a few days after harvest, strawberries, raspberries, and pineapples do not.
 The ones that continue to ripen are called climacteric; they continue to emit ethylene gas which helps the fruit to reach maturity and taste better, according to Food & Nutrition Magazine, published by the Academy of Nutrition and Dietetics.
 The non-ripeners are non-climacteric, meaning they just age without maturing and don’t taste better after sitting on your counter.
 Reference this handy chart from The Produce Nerd to see which produce to pick ripe and which to pick a bit prematurely.

 Storing fruit in the same bowl